 By Mythily Nair

-Mythily is a student at IIM Indore with an interest in South Asian media, culture and education.
-Having grown up abroad, she often juxtaposes her experiences of a multicultural upbringing and college life in India.
-Find her on her Instagram @singacutie and LinkedIn.
+Mythily Nair is a graduate student at USC Annenberg School of Communication and Journalism.
+Her writing interests include an interest in South Asian media, culture and diaspora experiences.
+Find her on Instagram @singacutie and LinkedIn.